Menu

 Tackle depression

 Depending on the severity of a person’s suffering or inability to cope, I would definitely suggest they seek medical advice before trying a yoga class.
 Stepping into a yoga class for the first time can be a daunting experience, especially if a person is experiencing feelings of isolation and feels uncomfortable around others.
-I would suggest maybe starting with one-on-one classes, before gradually moving into a group setting.
+Perhaps begin with one-on-one classes, if that’s available to you, before gradually moving into a group setting.
 An experienced teacher will prescribe poses that naturally calm the central nervous system and make the practitioner feel at ease.
-I would also encourage them to give more than one yoga style a try.
+Also, give more than one yoga style a try.
 One size doesn’t fit all, but there is a style for everyone out there.
 I would also highly recommend downloading a meditation app that allows you to track your journey.

 Reconnect with yourself